milara/milara.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Technology and Social Behaviour, Northwestern University, 2019
+* Ph.D in Technology and Social Behavior, Northwestern University, 2019
 * Masters in Journalism, Ryerson University, 2010
 * B.S. in Physics with Science Writing, Massachusetts Institute of Technology, 2002